scheinerman/WordleSolver.jl/README.md

-## Need a better dictionary
+## Need a better word list

 The dictionary `/usr/share/dict/words` includes many obscure words.
 That means that when trying to guess the computer's word, it is often the case that the secret word is unfamiliar.

-And there are common five-letter words that are not included in the dictionary, such as `PASTA`.
+There are common five-letter words that are not included in the dictionary on Mac, such as `PASTA`.
+The Linux word list includes `PASTA`.